The pandemic fueled Netflix’s subscriber growth, but investors want to know how the king of streaming is performing amidst growing competition?

 Even though Netflix is seen as a long-term winner in the video streaming space, there’s a number of factors worrying investors.
 These concerns include:

 1) Subscriber growth slowing down post-pandemic.
-Netflix forecasted a sharp decline in sub additions for Q1, estimating 6 million compared to 15.8 million in the same period last year.
+Netflix forecasted a sharp decline in sub additions for Q2, estimating 1 million.
 To keep shareholders happy, Netflix will need to at least meet these predictions for new users.

 3) Increasing competition from huge companies.
-Within a year-and-a-half of Disney+’s launch, the House of Mouse’s streaming service has captured 100 million subscribers, which is around half of Netflix’s total users.
-In addition, Disney+ is also significantly cheaper, priced at $7.99 per month compared to $13.99 for Netflix.
+Within a year-and-a-half of Disney+’s launch, the House of Mouse’s streaming service has captured more than 100 million subscribers, which is around half of Netflix’s total users.
+In addition, Disney+ is also significantly cheaper.

 Despite these concerns, Netflix’s diversified content portfolio, investments in production, and distribution of localized and foreign-language content have helped it expand its global footprint.
 For example, Spanish language content, in particular, has delivered excellent results.
 As of January this year, Money Heist has had a reach of 63.6% of all Netflix accounts in the UK since its release in 2017, proving that viewers enjoy engaging with shows originally made in different languages.

-If Netflix reports further slowing down of momentum for subscriber numbers on Tuesday, the company may be in trouble.
+If Netflix reports further slowing down of momentum for subscriber numbers tonight though, the company may be in trouble.
 Netflix will need to ensure investors that it will remain the top streaming platform by explaining its plans for further investment in foreign language content and more exclusive deals with production houses.

 A MyWallSt subscription gives you access to over 100 market-beating stock picks and the research to back them up.
 Our analyst team post daily insights, subscriber-only podcasts and the headlines that move the market.
 Get your free trial now!